ManuCutillas/CibelesJS/README.md

 # CibelesJS

+A framework with the best features of a platform that fits in a library.
+Based on an ontology.
 This new framework will be innovative and deliver value at all stages of a software project.

 Named "The most promising framework of 2017" by Node.js Madrid.